Popular Links

 If you require an interpreter or other accommodation, you must notify the Municipal Court Clerk at least 7 days before your court date.

-Failure to appear at your court hearing date or Pretrial Hearing date may result in a default judgment against you, which may include a money forfeiture, Driver’s License suspension, vehicle registration suspension, or the issuance of a Commitment for your arrest.
+Failure to appear at your court hearing date or Pretrial Hearing date may result in a default judgment against you, which may include a money forfeitureThe loss of property, including money, without compensation as a result of violating the law or failing to perform a…, Driver’s License suspension, vehicle registration suspension, or the issuance of a Commitment for your arrest.

 You may have an attorney help or represent you at any time, but you are not required to do so.
 The Public Defender’s Office does not get involved in this type of case.